If you’ve started to learn jazz guitar, then you’ll agree that it can seem like an overwhelming task.

-By learning how to listen with an ear for these, and similar, items, you’ll train your ears to listen beyond the surface, getting to the heart of any Jazz tune you hear.
+By learning how to listen with an ear for these items, you train your ears get to the heart of any jazz tune you hear.

-This will not only improve your ability to hear the elements that make a Jazz tune great, but it will prepare your ears for transcribing when you’re ready to add that to your practice routine.
+This improves your ability to hear the elements that make a jazz tune great, and prepares your ears for transcribing when you add that to your practice routine.

-Lastly, knowing how to listen for these elements will also allow you to add them into your playing when the time comes.
+Lastly, knowing how to listen for these elements allows you to add them into your playing.

-If you know how Coltrane organized his solos to make them memorable, or how Miles phrases were unique and engaging, or how Wes reached such heights of intensity in his playing, you’ll be able to bring those elements into your own playing.
+If you know how Coltrane organized his solos, how Miles phrases were unique, or how Wes reached such intensity, you can bring those elements into your own playing.

 Tip 3 – Practice Slow.
-Really Slow.
-No, REALLY Slow
+Really, REALLY Slow

-With the advent of online Jazz guitar websites, on top of the mountain of books and DVDs already out there, it can seem like you would need many lifetimes just to learn how to play Jazz.
+With the advent of online jazz guitar websites, on top of books and DVDs, it seems like you need many lifetimes to learn how to play jazz.

-Yes, there is a wealth of information out there to study, and it can seem overwhelming.
+Yes, there’s a wealth of information out there, and it can be overwhelming.

 But you don’t have to learn everything, especially all at once.

-One of the most important lessons to learn when starting your Jazz guitar studies is:
+One of the most important lessons to learn is:

 Once you’ve learned this important lesson, time in the practice room becomes much more effective and efficient.